safe-global/safe-modules/4337/README.md

 npm run test:e2e
 ```

+### Deployments

+A collection of the different Safe 4337 modules deployments and their addresses can be found in the [Safe module deployments](https://github.com/safe-global/safe-modules-deployments) repository.

+To add support for a new network follow the steps of the Deploy section and create a PR in the [Safe module deployments](https://github.com/safe-global/safe-modules-deployments) repository.

 ### Deploy

 > :warning: **Make sure to use the correct commit when deploying the contracts.** Any change (even comments) within the contract files will result in different addresses.
 The tagged versions used by the Safe team can be found in the [releases](https://github.com/safe-modules/releases).